List of iCarly characters: Minor characters

 Emily (Piper Mackenzie Harris) is a little girl and a Sunshine Girl scout.
 She is extremely shy.
 Spencer offers to help her sell fudgeballs so she can win a bicycle.
 Spencer does this partially so he can get closer to her single mother.

 Roy (Malcolm Devine) is a security guard working for the Seattle Museum of Art.
 In "iHire an Idiot," Roy kicks Spencer out of the museum since he snuck his sculpture inside.
 Spencer then has Gibby distract Roy so that he can sneak his sculpture back into the museum for display.
-Spencer wants to show Grandad the sculpture so he doesn't have to go back to law school.